replicatedhq/help-center/content/api/ship-lifecycle/terraform.md

 ### Optional Parameters

-- `path` - the directory within `installer` to run terraform within.
+- `path` - the directory within `installer` within which to run terraform.

 ### Examples